 Clear snow away from your home

 As it starts to warm up outside, you may notice mounds of snow around your home.
 Be sure to clear it away: any snow that stays packed up around your house or covers your drains can seep into the ground, and around the foundation of your home when it melts.
-Seepage can lead to leaks, and leaks and become floods, so it’s important to make sure that the foundation of your home stays clear of melting ice and snow!
+Seepage can lead to leaks, and leaks become floods, so it’s important to ensure that your home's foundation stays clear of melting ice and snow!

 Clean your gutters

 Snow, ice and other debris can gather in your gutters over the season.
-If you don’t clear it out before everything begins to thaw, the debris caught in there could slow the flow of water and cause it to build up in certain areas.
+If you don’t clear it out before everything begins to thaw, the debris caught in there could slow water flow and cause it to build up in certain areas.

-Puddles of water can seep their way into your home causing water damage to the structure, or to your items inside.
-It’s imperative that your gutters are clear of all debris so that the water from melting ice and snow can drain quickly, instead of sitting stagnant and possibly causing a leak.
+Puddles of water can seep their way into your home causing water damage to the structure, or your items inside.
+Your gutters must be clear of all debris so that the water from melting ice and snow can drain quickly, instead of sitting stagnant and possibly causing a leak.

 Inspect your sump pump

-A properly functioning sump pump is another key to making sure your home stays dry during the spring thaw.
-Once you make sure yours is up and running, think about adding a back-up battery to ensure you’re covered in the event of an electricity outage.
+A properly functioning sump pump is another key to ensure your home stays dry during the spring thaw.
+Once you make sure yours is running, think about adding a backup battery in the event of an electricity outage.

 Install backflow valves